Adh101/Adh101/README.md

 ### Hi there 👋, I'm Atish Dhamala!!
 I am a resourceful graduate, passionate about advancing knowledge in Computer Science specializing in Data Science and ML through high-quality research.
 I want to explore the problems, solving them by applying machine learning algorithms and learning a lot in the process.
 Extracting valuable insights from large datasets excites me a lot.

-Skills:  Python / SQL / ML / Statistics
+Skills:  Python / SQL /  R / Machine Learning / Data Engineering / Analytics
 - 🔭 I’m currently doing my **MS in Computer Science - AI** at **The University of South Dakota**.
 - 👯 I’m looking to collaborate on **Data/Analytics Engineering, ML and NLP.**